SimCity: BuildIt

-SimCity: BuildIt is a mobile city-building game developed by EA Tracktwenty and published by Electronic Arts.
-It was launched in late 2014.
+SimCity: BuildIt is a 2014 mobile city-building game developed and published by the American video game company Electronic Arts.
 The game is part of the SimCity franchise, and is available to download from the Google Play Store, Amazon Appstore, and the Apple App Store.

-This game allows players to solve real-life situations like fire, sewage, pollution, and traffic and helps deal with public problems.
+This game allows players to solve real-life situations like fire, sewage, pollution, traffic, parks, and helps deal with public problems.
 Players can connect and compete with other players for more connected gameplay.